ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Accessibility coordinator** = Sets policy, allocates resources, makes strategic decisions, coordinates with technical teams, reports to executive staff (needs organizational authority)
 - **Web developers and content creators** = Provide technical expertise, implement solutions, do the actual compliance work (valuable resources, but typically not policy setters)

-**Bottom line:** The accessibility coordinator needs organizational authority to set policy and allocate resources.
+**Bottom line:** Yes, you need an accessibility coordinator.
+Web developers are essential for implementing website accessibility, but accessibility compliance is much bigger than just websites — it requires organizational policy, resource allocation, and coordination across departments.
 The coordinator should meet with web developers and content creators who are doing the compliance work, gather information from them, and report back to executive staff.
 Web developers and content creators are essential technical resources, but they're busy doing the work — the coordinator's role is to coordinate, gather information, and make strategic decisions at the organizational level.

 ---